imclab/portal/README.md

 portal
 ======

-HTML based web application that displays real time events happening at Northside Prep
+HTML based web application that will display real time events happening at Northside College Prep.

 ======

-For the Verve RSS parser, a library called SimplePie is being used.
-Link is http://simplepie.org/api/
+SimplePie (simplepie.org/api) is used for the Verve RSS parser.